-The VOSRP consists of four years of specialized orthopaedic education, preceded by a one-year general surgery internship in the Department of Surgery at Vanderbilt.
-Residents rotate through the main Vanderbilt teaching hospital (staffed by full-time faculty) for all but three rotations.
+Our residency consists of four years of specialized orthopaedic education, preceded by a 6 month general surgery internship in the Department of Surgery at Vanderbilt.
+Residents rotate through the main Vanderbilt teaching hospital (staffed by full-time faculty) for all rotations except the VA rotation and time spent at our outpatient surgery center.
 Our faculty were trained at a variety of distinguished institutions.
 Their diversity enriches the quality of resident education.

 - Rotations are education-based, not service-based.